-4. Location.
+5.4.Location.

 Signs may be located no further than twelve feet from the entrance to the business, sponsoring establishment, or event location.
-Such signs shall not be placed in a location which is within the vision triangle, as defined in 17C.240.180 (C) or any location which will impede vehicular traffic.
+Such signs shall not be placed in a location which is within the vision triangle or any location which will impede vehicular traffic.
 Further, such signs shall not be placed in a manner which will block or otherwise obstruct the safe use of sidewalks, building entrances or stairs by pedestrians, including pedestrians who are visually impaired or otherwise handicapped.

-SMC 17C.240.240 Community Banners
+SMC 17C.240.230 Community Banners